itchono/comrade-next/README.md

 * Python 3.11+
 * Discord Bot Token
 * MongoDB cluster that you can connect to (either local or Atlas)
-* Spare Discord server for asset storage
+* Spare Discord server for asset storage and as a communication relay

 ## Procedure